NYC Subway Tips: How to Use Your MetroCard Like a Pro

-You swipe your metrocard, and a little message reads “Please swipe again”, you swipe again, and yet another message says “Please swipe again”, then you swipe one final time and the card reads “Just used”, or even better “See Agent”.
-Arrgghhhh..
-WHY IS THIS HAPPENING TO ME?
-WHY WHY WHY!
+You swipe your metrocard, and a little message reads “Please swipe again,” you swipe again, and yet another message says “Please swipe again.”
+Then you swipe one final time and the card reads “Just used,” or even better, “See Agent.”
+Frustrating, to say the least.
+Why does this keep happening?

-I saw this happen to someone this morning, behind him were two people who looked so angry you’d think someone had spit their elderly mother in the face.
-This got me to thinking though (and you know it’s dangerous when I think):
+I saw this happen to someone this morning.
+Behind him were two people who looked so frustrated you’d think something terrible had just happened.
+This got me thinking though (and you know it’s risky when I start thinking):

-1. It is absolutely ridiculous and quite funny how angry people get when someone interrupts the flow of Metrocard traffic.
+1. It is quite something how impatient people can get when someone interrupts the flow of Metrocard traffic.

-2. A few things you can do to prevent being the one that actually deserves the dirty looks.
+2. A few things you can do to avoid being the person who actually deserves those looks.

 3. A few tips on metrocard common sense.

-Some of these things may seem fairly obvious to you, but believe me I see them every single day.
-Here is a list of actions that New Yorkers utterly hate and will probably bump or run you over for, followed by a few tips I employ with my metrocard.
+Some of these points may seem obvious to you, but believe me, I see them every single day.
+Here is a list of actions that New Yorkers find annoying and will probably hurry past or nudge you through, followed by a few tips I use with my metrocard.

 Metrocard Don’ts:

-1. Do not have your metrocard in your wallet, purse or pocket when you arrive at the turnstyle.
-By the time you are there the card should already be in your hand, deployed and ready to swipe.
+1. Do not have your metrocard tucked in your wallet, purse, or pocket when you arrive at the turnstile.
+By the time you get there, the card should already be in your hand, ready to swipe.

 Metrocard Dos:

-1. If you buy unlimited, buy a weekly card.
-I have a logical reason why I do this.
-If you buy a monthly card and it becomes damaged, your initial investment is much larger, the MTA will USUALLY replace your card, but you’ll have to buy another one to hold you over while they review and eventually mail you a new one.
-The same applies if you lose your card, but obviously that’s harder to prove.
-By getting a lower costing 1 week card, your initial upfront investment is lower and it doesn’t hurt your pocket as much if you have to buy a second one for whatever reason.
+1. If you buy unlimited, opt for a weekly card.
+Here’s why: if you buy a monthly card and it gets damaged, your investment is larger.
+The MTA will usually replace it, but you’ll need to buy another one to use in the meantime.
+The same applies if you lose it, though that’s harder to prove.
+A weekly card has a lower upfront cost, so replacing it won’t hurt your wallet as much.

 2. Have a backup metrocard.
-This is not only for the benefit of the people behind you, but for your own benefit as well.
-If your train is coming and you are running late, (as I often am) then it is a great idea to have a card ready, boom!
-I usually have an unlimited weekly card, but if that fails or runs out without my being prepared, I immediately fall back to the cash card I carry.
+This helps not only the people behind you but yourself as well.
+If your train is coming and you’re running late (which happens to me often), it’s great to have a card ready.
+I usually carry an unlimited weekly card, but if that runs out unexpectedly, I switch to the cash card I keep on hand.

-3. Soon the MTA will be releasing a new style of metrocard that will support “unlimited” rides and upon expiration become a cash ride card.
-This will eliminate the need for carrying the backup cash card I mentioned above.
+3. Soon the MTA will be releasing a new metrocard type that supports unlimited rides and automatically becomes a cash ride card after expiration.
+This will eliminate the need for a backup cash card.

-4. Don’t mix up your cards, it’s hard to tell them apart!
-There are few things more annoying to a New Yorker that is in a rush than seeing some fool swiping, one, then two, then three, then four cards trying to figure out which one works!
-GET OUT OF THE WAY YO!
+4. Don’t mix up your cards; it’s hard to tell them apart!
+Few things annoy a New Yorker in a rush more than watching someone swipe one, then two, then three, then four cards, trying to figure out which one works.
+Please, get out of the way quickly.

-These are a few simple tips on surviving in the second city within New York City, the subway!
-If you have any tips I may have missed that you’d like to contribute, please put them in the comments section, really good ones may be added to this article!
+These simple tips can help you survive in what is sometimes called the second city within New York City, the subway!
+If you have any tips I may have missed, please put them in the comments section.
+Really good ones might be added to this article!

 12 Comments